AccelByte/accelbyte-unreal-sdk-plugin/docs/overview.md

 ### Stop Using OSS
 Starting from March 13, 2018 at commit `48b28dd`, we stop using OnlineSubsystem (OSS).
 Now we use singleton class based on FModuleManager.
-If you still have `OnlineSubsystemJustice` folder on Plugins folder, please remove it, since it will break your game.
+If you still have `OnlineSubsystemJustice` folder on Plugins folder, please remove it, since it breaks your game.